schloepke/gamemachine/README.md

 ## Ruby for game logic on the client
+Using ruby for client side game logic is an experiment that I'm hoping to try out.
+Recently a version of ruby called mini ruby was released that provides a lighweight, fast, easy to embed ruby vm.
+There are a lot of advantages to using ruby over more traditional game scripting languages like lua.

 If the game client is java, you get easy access to ruby via jruby.
 If the game client is in C/C++, there is mini ruby which is lightweight, fast, and easy to embed.